rxiddhi/rxiddhi/README.md

 🎓 I’m a B.Tech Computer Science and Engineering with specialisation in Artificial Intelligence & Machine Learning student passionate about learning and building exciting projects in the tech world.

  🔍 About Me
-+ 🎓 Currently learning: HTML, CSS, Python, AI, and more!
++ 🎓 Currently learning: HTML, CSS, Python, AI, Javascript, Vue, MERN and more!
 + 🌱 Interested in: GSOC, Web development, AI, designing creative solutions, and using tech for social impact.
 + 💻 Skills: HTML5, CSS3, JavaScript(learning), Python, Git/GitHub, UI/UX(learning).
 + 📚 Favorite topics: Building websites, exploring AI, and discovering patterns in code and design.